flashwing-04/showtime-website-project-archive/content/ws21/master/m2-a-better-spotify/_index.md

 {{<mediathek id="578e28b13c46a384cd8d83edb4322b62" title="Presentation">}}

 {{<section title="Our Objective">}}
 Even though Spotify is the most well-known streaming platform that exists in the world and has billions in assets and millions of users, there is still some **usability optimization** that can be done.
 In many blogs and internet sources, heavy users complain about usability related issues when it comes to Spotify.
-Finding comments mentioning **unintuitive user flows**, **inconsitencies** across pages and **features not located where the user would expect them**, was not uncommon.
+Finding comments mentioning **unintuitive user flows**, **inconsistencies** across pages and **features not located where the user would expect them**, was not uncommon.
 In fact, there most certainly is the possibility to improve Spotify – our aim was to analyze the existing UX issues, develop new approaches and, of course, implement them in an adequate way.

-The idea under which ‘Better Spotify’ was born was trying to get **feedback from heavy users** themselves and implement them in a web application that has the same features and feel of Spotify but is an **improved** and overall **better version** (hence the name).
+The idea under which ‘Better Spotify’ was born was trying to get **feedback from heavy users** themselves and implement them in a web application that has the same features and feel as Spotify but is an **improved** and overall **better version** (hence the name).

 {{</section >}}